Autotelic Agents with Intrinsically Motivated Goal-Conditioned Reinforcement Learning: a Short Survey: Background: RL, Multi-Goal RL Problems and Their Solutions

 \subsection{Defining \textit{Goals} for Reinforcement Learning}

 This section takes inspiration from the notion of \textit{goal} in psychological research to inform the formalization of \textit{goals} for reinforcement learning.

-\paragraph{\textit{Goals} in psychological research.} Working on the origin of the notion \textit{goal} and its use in past psychological research, \citet{elliot2008goal} propose a general definition: \begin{quote} \textit{A goal is a cognitive representation of a future object that the organism is committed to approach or avoid} \citep{elliot2008goal}. \end{quote} Because goals are \textit{cognitive representations}, only animate organisms that represent goals qualify as goal-conditioned.
+\paragraph{\textit{Goals} in psychological research.} Working on the origin of the notion \textit{goal} and its use in past psychological research, \shortciteA{elliot2008goal} propose a general definition: \begin{quote} \textit{A goal is a cognitive representation of a future object that the organism is committed to approach or avoid} \shortcite{elliot2008goal}. \end{quote} Because goals are \textit{cognitive representations}, only animate organisms that represent goals qualify as goal-conditioned.
 Because this representation relates to a \textit{future object}, goals are cognitive imagination of future possibilities: goal-conditioned behavior is proactive, not reactive.
 Finally, organisms \textit{commit} to their goal, their behavior is thus influenced directly by this cognitive representation.

 \paragraph{Generalized \textit{goals} for reinforcement learning.} \rl algorithms seem to be a good fit to train such goal-conditioned agents.
 Indeed, \rl algorithms train learning agents (\textit{organisms}) to maximize (\textit{approach}) a cumulative (\textit{future}) reward (\textit{object}).
 In \rl, goals can be seen as a set of \textit{constraints} on one or several consecutive states that the agent seeks to respect.
-These constraints can be very strict and characterize a single target point in the state space (e.g. image-based goals) or a specific sub-space of the state space (e.g. target x-y coordinate in a maze, target block positions in manipulation tasks).
-They can also be more general, when expressed by language for example (e.g. '\textit{find a red object or a wooden one}').
-To represent these goals, \rl agents must be able to 1) have a compact representation of them and 2) assess their achievement.
-This is why we propose the following formalization for \rl goals: each goal is a $g=(z_g, R_\m{G})$ pair where $z_g$ is a compact \textit{goal parameterization} or \textit{goal embedding} and $R_\m{G}$ is a \textit{goal-achievement} function --~also called \textit{goal-parameterized} or \textit{goal-conditioned reward function}~-- that measures progress towards goal achievement and is shared across goals.
-We note $R_g(\cdot)=R_\m{G}(\cdot\mid z_g)$ the reward function measuring the achievement of goal $g$.
-With this definition we can express a diversity of goals, see Section~\ref{sec:survey_goal_rep} and Table~\ref{tab:bigtable}.
+These constraints can be very strict and characterize a single target point in the state space (\eg image-based goals) or a specific sub-space of the state space (\eg target x-y coordinate in a maze, target block positions in manipulation tasks).
+They can also be more general, when expressed by language for example (\eg '\textit{find a red object or a wooden one}').